joanbruna/infrep17/README.md

 problem sets (45%) + midterm exam (25%) + final project (25%) + participation (5%).

 ### Piazza
-We will use [Piazza](http://piazza.com/nyu/fall2016/dsga1005csciga2569/home) to answer questions and post announcements about the course.
-Please sign up [here](http://piazza.com/nyu/fall2016/dsga1005csciga2569).
+We will use [Piazza](https://piazza.com/class/j7ccyig9hwz1ze) to answer questions and post announcements about the course.
 Students' use of Piazza, particularly for adequately answering other students' questions, will contribute toward their participation grade.

 ### Online recordings
 Most of the lectures and labs' videos will be posted to NYU Classes.
 Note, however, that class attendance is required.